hamxiaoz/10x-developer/typescript.md

 #### Notes
 - [Learn TypeScript in Y Minutes](https://learnxinyminutes.com/docs/typescript/)
-- Class: by default members in a class are public
+- Class: by default members in a class are __public__
+- __Enum__: an enum is a way of giving more friendly names to sets of numeric values
 - Do we put return type when defining function?
+Yes
+- Type assertion: `(<string>someValue).length;`
 - Do we have `constant` `readonly` concepts?
 Given we have `static`
 - Function overloading, it's not supported by JavaScript, is it dangerous to use extensively?
 - Do we have default parameters?
+Yes